-Improving the profitability of a plastics recycling plant through energy efficiency IoT technology.
+Improving the profitability of a plastics recycling plant through energy efficiency AI + IoT technology.

 Plastics recycling is a low-margin business with prices largely driven by wider forces and out of their direct control.